jpcastanoweb/jpcastanoweb/README.md

 - Above all, in any personal or professional environment, I try to be an empathetic person and focus on the success of the team as a whole.
-I believe that this is the most effective way to see constant improvement in how team works and how they achieve their goals.
+I believe that this is the most effective way to see constant improvement in how the team works and how they achieve their goals.
 For this reason, I always try to be involved in company organizations and the planning of social activites.

 ## Contact